Skip to content

 1. TV Stand Width: The Physics of Scale

-The first layer of TV stand engineering is Width.
-TV stand width defines the stability footprint and determines whether the center of gravity remains safely inside the base boundary.
-A stand should always exceed the actual screen width to reduce top-heavy behavior and bump-induced tipping risk.
+The first layer of TV stand engineering is width.
+A stand should always exceed the actual screen width to improve stability, reduce top-heavy appearance, and create better visual balance within the room.

 Engineering note: width is a stability problem because it controls where the center of gravity can “project” onto the base.
 A stand can look wide enough and still feel unstable if load distribution concentrates weight forward (TV feet near the front edge, heavy soundbar, or drawers pulled open).